ArlCIbe/CCMod2/JavaScript/intro.md

 ### variables - name of a location that stores data values

-### Expressions - combo of operators and operands that computes to a value
+### Expressions -  line of code that produces a value

 ### Operators - used to perform operations on operands